Nekmo/pip-rating/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-requirements-rating could always use more documentation, whether as part of the
+pip-rating could always use more documentation, whether as part of the
-official requirements-rating docs, in docstrings, or even on the web in blog posts,
+official pip-rating docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Nekmo/requirements-rating/issues.
+The best way to send feedback is to file an issue at https://github.com/Nekmo/pip-rating/issues.

 If you are proposing a feature: